MicrosoftDocs/sql-docs/docs/reporting-services/lesson-6-adding-grouping-and-totals-reporting-services.md

 ## Preview the report

 To preview the format changes, select the **Preview** tab.
-In the **Preview** toolbar, select the **Last Page** button, which looks like :::image type="icon" source="media/ssrs-ssdt-viewertoolbar-lastpage.png"::: The results should display as below:
+In the **Preview** toolbar, select the **Last Page** button, which looks like :::image type="icon" source="media/ssrs-ssdt-viewertoolbar-lastpage.png"::: The results should display as shown in the following image:

 :::image type="content" source="./media/rs-basictablesumgrandtotalpreview.gif" alt-text="Screenshot of the full preview for the formatted table.":::